Matt-MX/PersistentDeathAnimations/README.md

 While not needed since the plugin won't really need any attention unless bugs are discovered, contributions are more than welcome.

+### Hooking in

+Add the jar as a local dependency to your project.

+Get the api instance using Bukkit's plugin manager by name.

+To prevent a death animation from playing, hook into the Bukkit `PlayerDeathEvent` with an event priority of more than `NORMAL`.

+You can then remove the cached death with `plugin.getDeathListener().removeCachedDeath(int entityId)` or peek it with `DeathListener#getCachedDeath(int entityId)`